 Rather than putting solar on your own roof, Community Solar lets you get your power from a larger solar array somewhere else.
-You own the solar panels and see the savings they generate on your electric bill, just as if they were located on the roof of your house.
+Depending on the project, you either own the solar panels or subscribe to the power they generate.
+In either case, you see the savings on your electric bill, just as if the solar panels were located on the roof of your house.

 Putting solar panels together in a single larger solar project is far less expensive than installing solar on many separate roofs.
 Community Solar projects can also be located in parts of Oregon where there’s more sunshine, meaning you need to buy fewer solar panels to power your house

 Community Solar programs have been running in Colorado, Minnesota, New York and elsewhere for many years.
-Oregon’s program (www.oregoncsp.org) was created by the Oregon legislature in 2016, and went live in 2020.
+Oregon’s Community Solar program was created by the Oregon legislature in 2016, and went live in 2020.

-Oregon Clean Power Cooperative and its nonprofit partner organizations site and build the solar array, and manage it once it’s built.
-Electricity customers buy into the project, purchasing enough panels to cover all or part of their annual electricity needs.
-Your panels feed electricity into the grid, and your electric utility credits you for the power your panels make on your electric bill each month.
+Oregon Clean Power finds a site for the solar, oversees construction, and manages it once it’s built.
+Electricity customers either buy into the project, purchasing enough panels to cover all or part of their annual electricity needs, or subscribe for a certain amount of electricity.
+The panels feed electricity into the grid, and your electric utility credits you for the power your panels make on your electric bill each month.

-No. PGE and Pacific Power are required by the State of Oregon to provide the bill credits on your electric bill, but this is not a utility program.
+No. PGE and Pacific Power are required by the State of Oregon to show the credits on your electric bill, but this is not a utility program.

 You cannot participate in this program, but Oregon Clean Power has other ways you can invest in solar in Oregon.